cconvery/cconvery/README.md

-Physics + CS undergraduate working on cool projects that involve lasers :)
+Physics + CS undergraduate working on cool projects that involve lasers :) <br />
-\\How to reach me: carson.convery@columbia.edu
+How to reach me: carson.convery@columbia.edu